Understanding Common Bidet Seat Terms

 Flush, Direct Connect – Toilets with direct connect flushing rely on the building’s water pressure to power the flush.
 The better the water pressure, the more powerful the flush.
 Because water pressure can vary quite a bit from home to home, it’s difficult to pinpoint exactly how a direct connect toilet’s flush will perform in a residential setting.

-Flush, Pump Assisted – Pump assisted flush systems derive their power from an electric powered pump that shoots air into the water tank during a flush.
-This extra boost of force works in tandem with gravity and the tank’s existing water pressure, resulting in a super charged flush that’s particularly powerful.
+Flush, Pump Assisted – Pump assisted flush systems derive their power from an electric-powered pump that shoots air into the water tank during a flush.
+This extra boost of force works in tandem with gravity and the tank’s existing water pressure, resulting in a supercharged flush that’s particularly powerful.
+Bidet toilets often feature pump assisted flushes.

 G